CodeIsaMystic/CodeIsaMystic/README.md

 <br />

 <p>Welcome!!
 You can reach here everything about my github profile, some personals infos for professionals purposes. <br>
-  You can reach
+  You can
   <a href="https://github.com/CodeIsaMystic?tab=repositories" target="_blank">
-    here my repositories
+   find here my repositories
   </a>
 </p>